LSanten/LSanten.github.io/_mms-md/MCGILCHRIST2021-VID.md

 - misunderstand the sacred: cannot be descrived by langauge and reason then it doesn't exist or it is a mistake - we think
     - *"it is not irrational to find deep meaning in music. it is not irrational at all. it is just not ecnompassable by reason"* - transrational or suprarational --> the limitation of language to express it are by no means a sign that it doesn't exist #music
     - all the great traditions of the world have a taboo to name what it is that represents the divine because it limits it, breaks it: if you understand god, then it's not god you've understood [29:40]
-    - richard fineman: "if you have understood quantum mechanism, you have not understood quantum mechanics"
+    - richard fineman: "if you have understood quantum mechanics, you have not understood quantum mechanics"
     - "the limitations of language should be pretty obvious to anyone who thinks" #limitations-of-language
 - we have an obsession with clarity. clarity is important but when we try to make things overclear, things get wrong (illusory precision)